Ford Mustang Mach-E: Production

 Unlike the internal combustion engine (ICE) Mustang models, the Mach-E is assembled at Cuautitlán Assembly in Cuautitlán Izcalli, Mexico.
 According to former Ford CEO Jim Hackett, assembling the vehicle in Mexico allows Ford to make a profit from the first vehicle, unlike other electric vehicles, adding that as Ford develops factory capacity for electric vehicle production in the United States, some production may be moved there.

 In February 2021, Ford announced the vehicle would be produced in China by the Changan Ford joint venture for the Chinese domestic market in order to penetrate the nation's electric vehicle market.
+In 2025, Changan Ford ended production of the Chinese domestic market Ford Mustang Mach-E and as a result, the Mustang Mach-E was discontinued from the Chinese domestic market shortly after due to poor sales as it was unable to stay competitive against local electric vehicles made by domestic Chinese car brands/manufacturers (which were rivals to the Mach-E in China).

 In April 2022, Ford stopped accepting new orders for the 2022 model year Mustang Mach-E due to its popularity.

-In June 2022, the CFO of Ford Motor announced that the profitability of the Mustang Mach-E has been wiped out due to increases in the cost of raw materials.
+In June 2022, the CFO of Ford Motor announced that the profitability of the Mustang Mach-E had been wiped out due to increases in the cost of raw materials.